huffmanks/code-share/src/content/cheatsheets/postgresql.md

         code: \l
         codeLang: sh
         comment: "You can also use `SELECT database_name FROM pg_database;` for a more detailed output."
+  - title: Schema Management
+    description: Commands related to managing schemas in PostgreSQL.
+    items:
+      - label: Create a schema
+        description: Defines a new schema in the database.
+        code: CREATE SCHEMA schema_name;
+        codeLang: sql
+        comment: "Schemas help organize database objects."
+      - label: Drop a schema
+        description: Removes a schema and all objects within it.
+        code: DROP SCHEMA schema_name CASCADE;
+        codeLang: sql
+        comment: "Use `CASCADE` to remove dependent objects."
   - title: Table Management
     description: Commands related to table creation, modification and deletion.
     items: